jetbridge/aws-run-container-demo/README.md

 ## What is this?

-An example of deploying AWS-native services.
+An example of deploying AWS-native services with CDK and GitHub Actions.

 ## What does this example do?